AY2526S1-CS2103-F13-4/tp/docs/UserGuide.md

 Format:
 `unpin [KEYWORD]` or `unpin`

-* Only the keywords 's', 'c', 'a', 'senior', 'caregiver', 'all' are allowed after unpin.
+* Only the keywords 's', 'c', 'a', 'senior', 'caregiver', 'sen', 'cg', 'all' are allowed after unpin.
 Inputs are not case-sensitive.
 * Any other characters or strings following unpin will trigger an error.
 * If no senior or caregiver is currently pinned, issuing any unpin command will result in an error.